35 Examples of Personal Goals You Need to Set (Updated 2023)

 Personal Goals Don’t Have to be Big and Scary

-I feel we all want to be the best humans we can be and be as happy as we can be.
+We all want to be the best humans and be as happy as possible.
 When we set goals, we are already well on our way to being that happy human!

 Here’s a really good article from positivepsychology.com you might like.
 It really breaks down why setting goals is so important.

-And I just want to point out that all your goals don’t have to huge and scary.
+And I want to point out that all your goals don’t have to be huge and scary.
 Even setting smaller goals will help you improve your life.
-I think your primary goal is to decide to set goals! haha!
+I think your primary goal is to decide to set goals!

 (this article contains affiliate links so if you make a purchase I may make a small commission-affiliate disclosure)